 Information for Trainees

 The Auckland Training Centre for Psychodrama (ATCP) is an educational trust providing training leading to certification as a AANZPA Inc. practitioner of Psychodrama, Sociodrama, Sociometry and Role Training.
-The ATCP curriculum and practice is governed by the AANZPA Code of Ethics and Training and Standards Manual.
+The ATCP curriculum and practice is governed by the AANZPA Inc. Code of Ethics and the AANZPA Inc. Board of Examiners’ Training and Standards Manual.

-The work of the training centre is an integral aspect of AANZPA and the local region, AANZPA Northern.
-ATCP is supported by a Trust.
-For further information contact the Administrator.
-The training offered is supervised by the AANZPA Inc Board of Examiners and is provided in Auckland by a Team of Accredited Psychodramatists.
-These people are Dr Dale Herron, Marilyn Sutcliffe, Vivienne Thomson.
+The work of the Training Centre is an integral aspect of AANZPA and the local region, AANZPA Northern.
+ATCP is supported by a Trust board.
+The training offered is supervised by the AANZPA Inc. Board of Examiners and is provided in Auckland by a team of accredited practitioners including Psychodramatists and a Sociodramatist, who are Board certified Trainer Educator Practitioners (TEP) or TEPs in training.
+These people are Vivienne Thomson (TEP), Marilyn Sutcliffe (TEP), Hamish Brown (TEPiT) and Martin Putt.
+Chris Hosking (TEP) who is a Distinguished Member of AANZPA is a visiting trainer.

 Purpose of Training